+- a) Serial (or index) number.

+- b) Name of the station (call signal).

+- c) Geographical position: latitude and longitude (taken from the largest-scale original coastal chart).
+If necessary, the positions of the transmitter and the receiver shall be given.

+- d) Wave (or waves: call, bearing, transmission), type, power.

-- e) Hours (G.M.T.)
+- e) Operational Hours

 - f) Nature of service.

 - g) Sectors of utilization and, possibly, range.

 - h) Call station (if necessary).

 - i) Characteristics of signal or of message (sources of data, codes utilized, areas concerned, clear weather transmission, etc.).

 - j) Procedure: preparatory signal, form of message, repetitions, errors.

 - k) Auxiliary or supplementary signals.

-- l) Control stations, combined stations, relay stations, synchronization.
+- I) Control stations, combined stations, relay stations, synchronization.

 - m) Remarks, changes, etc.

-SECTION 2.4.6 - PUBLICATIONS - SAILING DIRECTIONS

-Transliteration: in Roman characters of s geogra ohical names

-Alphabetical indexes of geographical names

-Use of information published by other countries

-Advance notification of the publication of Sailing Directions and their supplements

-Correction of Sailing Directions

-Geographical arrangement and division into volumes

-General arrangement and division of Sailing Directions information

-Standardization of Sailing Directions

-Index charts in Sailing Directions

-Indication of geographical positions

-Instructions for through traffic in difficult waters

-Arrangement of information

-Dimensions of ships admitted into harbours

-Date of certain essential information

-Unverified information

-Dredged channels or areas

-Swept areas

-Clearance under bridges and aerial cables

-Population of towns

-Submarine cables

-Tidal information to be given in Sailing Directions

-Meteorological information

-Oceanographic information

-Density and salinity of water

-Recommended traffic separation schemes in congested areas

-Landfall descriptions

-Extent of information

-Illustrations and sketches in Sailing Directions

-Laws and regulations

-TITLE Reference Last amendment (CL or IHC) 1st Edition Reference TRANSLITERATION IN ROMAN CHARACTERS OF GEOGRAPHICAL NAMES 2/1937 as amended 18/1955 C1.2

-- 1 It is recommended, with a view to facilitating as far as possible the transcription of geographical names that those countries which do not use Roman characters insert, in the alphabetical indexes of their Sailing Directions, a transliteration in Roman characters of those geographical names which refer to their own coasts. - 2 The transliteration should be made in accordance with the official system of the country concerned.
+- Transliteration in Roman characters of geographical names

+- Alphabetical indexes of geographical names

+- Use of information published by other countries

+- Advance notification of the publication of Sailing Directions and their supplements

+- Correction of Sailing Directions

+- Geographical arrangement and division into volumes

+- General arrangement and division of Sailing Directions information

+- Standardization of Sailing Directions

+- Index charts in Sailing Directions

+- Indication of geographical positions

+- Instructions for through traffic in difficult waters

+- Arrangement of information

+- Dimensions of ships admitted into harbours

+- Date of certain essential information

+- Unverified information

+- Dredged channels or areas

+- Swept areas

+- Clearance under bridges and aerial cables

+- Submarine cables

+- Tidal information to be given in Sailing Directions

+- Meteorological information

+- Oceanographic information

+- Recommended traffic separation schemes in congested areas

+- Landfall descriptions

+- Extent of information

+- Illustrations and sketches in Sailing Directions

+- Laws and regulations

+TITLE Reference Last amendment (CL or IHC) 1 st Edition Reference TRANSLITERATION IN ROMAN CHARACTERS 0/4007 40/4055 01.0 OF GEOGRAPHICAL NAMES 2/1937 as amended 18/1955 C1.2

+1 It is recommended, with a view to facilitating as far as possible the transcription of geographical names that those countries which do not use Roman characters insert, in the alphabetical indexes of their Sailing Directions, a transliteration in Roman characters of those geographical names which refer to their own coasts.

+2 The transliteration should be made in accordance with the official system of the country concerned.
 A brief description of the system used should be given.

-s ALPHABETICAL INDEXES OF GEOGRAPHICAL NAMES 11/1919 as amended 18/1955 C1.3
+ALPHABETICAL INDEXES OF 11/1919 as 19/1055 C1 2 GEOGRAPHICAL NAMES amended 10/1955 01.5